Is There a European Company Registry?

 BORIS

-BORIS (Beneficial Ownership Registers Interconnection System) was designed to do for beneficial ownership what BRIS does for company existence: connect national registers and provide live cross-border access to UBO data.
+BORIS was designed to do for beneficial ownership what BRIS does for company existence: connect national registers and provide a single point of access to UBO data across the EU.
+It's operational, but what it can deliver in practice is considerably more limited than that description suggests.

-On 22 November 2022, the CJEU struck down open public access to beneficial ownership registers.
-The court found that the AML Directive's provision, which allows any member of the public access to UBO data, was a disproportionate interference with the right to privacy under the EU Charter.
-Belgium, the Netherlands, and Luxembourg suspended public access to their UBO registers the same day.
+On 22 November 2022, the Court of Justice struck down open public access to beneficial ownership registers.
+The court found that the AML Directive's provision allowing any member of the public to access UBO data was a disproportionate interference with privacy rights under the EU Charter.
+Belgium, the Netherlands, and Luxembourg suspended public access to their registers the same day.
+General public access to BORIS went with it.

 The problem underneath both systems